-FOR THE YEAR ENDED 31 MARCH 2023 CORPORATE INTENT TARGETS 2023 ACTUAL 2022 ACTUAL Financial Measures Earnings Before Interest, Tax, Depreciation and Amortisation (EBITDA) excluding discounts (\$millions) \$9.45 7.15 7.06 Earnings Before Interest, Tax, Depreciation and Amortisation (EBITDA) (excluding discounts) as a percentage of Average Assets Employed.
+FOR THE YEAR ENDED 31 MARCH 2023 2023 STATEMENT OF CORPORATE INTENT TARGETS 2023 ACTUAL 2022 ACTUAL Financial Measures Earnings Before Interest, Tax, Depreciation and Amortisation (EBITDA) excluding discounts (\$millions) \$9.45 7.15 7.06 Earnings Before Interest, Tax, Depreciation and Amortisation (EBITDA) (excluding discounts) as a percentage of Average Assets Employed.
 10.79 8.28% 8.95% Net Profit After Tax (adjusted for discounts) as a percentage of Average Shareholders' Funds 5.02% 4.92% 5.72% Network Operational Costs - \$ per ICP (excluding Transmission Costs and Depreciation) \$554 \$693 \$608 Additional operational costs incurred through Cyclone Gabrielle. - - Network Operational Costs - \$ per kilometre of line (excluding Transmission Costs and Depreciation) \$2,609 \$3,299 \$2,835 Total Planned Electricity Network Capital Expenditure (\$millions) \$9.06 \$7.28 \$4.95 Dividend - paid in that year (\$000) \$200 \$215 - Discount - paid in that year (\$millions) \$1.26 \$1.26 \$2.23 Reliability Measures Unplanned System Average Interruption Duration Index SAIDI represents the average number of minutes the customer was without power in any one year.
 Unplanned performance metrics were above historical averages for certain outage categorisations as a few high impact faults skewed this year's performance including the Cyclone Gabrielle.
 62.83 72.82 67.39 System Average Interruption Frequency Index SAIFI is the average number of supply interruptions that a customer experiences in the period including maintenance but excluding transmission (Transpower).
 The successive interruptions have been treated in the same way for the 2023 financial year as they were for the 2022 financial year.
-Unplanned SAIFI performance metrics were close to the historical averages across outage categorisations although up on recent performance levels due to a small number of faults caused mainly by vegetation that affected relatively large numbers of customers, impacting this year's performance which was around the historical average 3.16 2.20 1.61 Both 2021/22and 2022/23 SAIDI and SAIFI targets and actual performance are based on unplay requirements of the Electricity Distribution Services Default Price Quality Path Determination 20 some circumstances, be followed by restoration of supply to some consumers and then by a surinitial cause or making repairs and completing the permanent restoration of supply to all consumptions.
-Centralines' reported SAIFI records the initial outage and not any subsequent short duran supply.
-Centralines' reported SAIDI includes the consumer minutes from subsequent short duran supply.
-This recording approach has not changed from Centralines' page 1.
-020. An unplanned I accessive interruption umers.
-For the avoic ation outages require tion outages require oss of supply en as a result of dance of doubt, ed to effect the doubt to effect the event can, in isolating the where this restoration of Number of major faults (33kV) that result in interruptions to supply, per 100 km of line per year (as per the Electricity Distribution Information Disclosures Determination 2012) 2 2 2 Safety Measures Number of lost-time injuries 0 1 1
+Unplanned SAIFI performance metrics were close to the historical averages across outage categorisations although up on recent performance levels due to a small number of faults caused mainly by vegetation that affected relatively large numbers of customers, impacting this year's performance which was around the historical average 3.16 2.20 1.61

+\Both 2021/22and 2022/23 SAIDI and SAIFI targets and actual performance are based on unplanned outages and normalised according to the requirements of the Electricity Distribution Services Default Price Quality Path Determination 2020.
+An unplanned loss of supply event can, in some circumstances, be followed by restoration of supply to some consumers and then by a successive interruption as a result of isolating the initial cause or making repairs and completing the permanent restoration of supply to all consumers.
+For the avoidance of doubt, where this occurs, Centralines' reported SAIFI records the initial outage and not any subsequent short duration outages required to effect the restoration of supply.
+Centralines' reported SAIDI includes the consumer minutes from subsequent short duration outages required to effect the restoration of supply.
+This recording approach has not changed from Centralines' previous statements.

+nat result in interruptions to supply, per 100 ctricity Distribution Information Disclosures Determination 2012) 2 2 2

+Safety Measures

+Number of lost-time injuries 0 1 1